Mulc1b3R/web-radio/README.md

 # web-radio
-A decentarlized web radio station the never repeats a program.
+A decentarlized web radio station that never repeats a program.
 ******************************************************************************************************************************************************************************
 ![lirary-of-alexandria](radio.jpg)